louishenrifranc/ud851-Exercises/README.md

 ### 2.1: Create a layout
 * Create a LinearLayout and add object.
 * Get the object with the ```findViewbyId(R.id.name_defined_xml)```
-### 2.2: Add a Menu
+### 2.2: Add a Menu (a button in the ActionBar)
-* Create a Menu in the xml file.
+* Create a menu folder and a xml file in that folder which will represent the Menu item
-* Add it to the action bar.
-* Save a string in the res/values/strings.xml and affect it to an element in the xml file via @string/name_of_the_string_.
-* Overload onCreateOptionsMenu in .java file.
-It will modify the Menu (Action Bar)
+* Override ```onCreateOptionsMenu``` in the main Activity file.
+It will modify the ActionBar by adding the new button just created
 ```java
 public boolean onCreateOptionsMenu(Menu menu) {
  MenuInflater inflater = getMenuInflater();